Have you considered the following possibility?

 Some of the most popular job search methods aren’t effective.

-They’re supported by many professionals but do very little to increase your job search success.
+They’re supported by many professionals.
+This is true.
+But, they do very little to increase your job search success.

-In order to know what’s useful, you must know what isn’t.
-So, we’ll talk about a few non-working methods here.
+To know what’s useful, you must know what isn’t.
+So, below, we’ll discuss a few non-working methods.